Grace8512/Clicky-Game/README.md

 - Click any image on the page user can check their score.
 - To get points pick a different picture every single click.
-- If you click the same picture the points reset, your top score is always saved.
+- If user click the same picture the points reset, user's top score is always saved.

 ## Technologies